 OPTIONAL: How would you expect an individual who has never performed this technique to struggle?
 Do you have any advice to offer to somebody who is trying this technique for the first time?

-:
+Doekele Stavenga: We have set an example on how to build and test an automatic device for scanning compound eyes.
+Details of algorithm development that bring the parts together need particular attention.

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera.